triton-inference-server/python_backend/README.md

 By default, Triton will use the
 [PyTorch backend](https://github.com/triton-inference-server/pytorch_backend) to
-load and serve PyTorch models.
+load and serve TorchScript models.
 In order to serve from Python backend, [model configuration](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md) should explicitly provide the following settings: